modelsbymike3d/arbootcamp/content/snapchat-intermediate/100-time-warp.md

 `youtube:2CM9OhlD6Ik`

 If you have spent any time at all on Snapchat Spotlight, then you have seen the [Screen Scanner Pro](https://www.snapchat.com/unlock/?type=SNAPCODE&uuid=9254193def06435bb9731a174ead43ab&metadata=01)/Time Warp/Slit Scan lens in action.
 This seemingly advanced lens is actually super easy to make, you just need to make one small tweak.
+We'll go over everything you need to know in this Lens Studio tutorial.
 You can see an example of this by [clicking here](https://www.snapchat.com/unlock/?type=SNAPCODE&uuid=154cf2dfd5c4494ea5ae26fa30a835f7&metadata=01) or by scanning the snapcode below.

 ![Snapcode for lens with 3D text](../../snapchat-intermediate/time-warp/snapcode.png)